MicrosoftDocs/fabric-docs/docs/onelake/security/how-to-common-data-architectures.md

 ### Data engineers

 Data engineers need access to data in a lakehouse to build out downstream data products.
 Data engineers need access to the data in OneLake so pipelines or notebooks can be created to read the data.
 In a true hub and spoke model, the data engineer role exists only within the layers of the central hub team.
-However for data mesh, data engineers perform combine data products across domains to build new data sets.
+However, for data mesh, data engineers combine data products across domains to build new data sets.

 Use the share button to share the lakehouse with data engineers.
 Check the **Read all Apache Spark** box in the dialog.
 For lakehouses with [OneLake data access roles](.\get-started-data-access-roles.md) enabled, give the same users access by adding them to a OneLake data access role.
 Using OneLake data access roles gives finer-grained access to the data.
 Data engineers can then create [shortcuts](../onelake-shortcuts.md) to select tables or folders in a lakehouse.